 Lotteries are regulated by their state or provincial governments.
 Federal regulation in the U.S. is limited to interstate distribution of tickets and interstate advertising.

 Can state governments be trusted to regulate lotteries when they benefit from the lottery proceeds?

 State regulatory proceedings are much more open and accessible to the public than the workings of federal regulatory agencies.
 All lottery board meetings are public, as are all legislative hearings.
 Lottery files are public records, subject at any time to media scrutiny.
 Lottery opponents in a legislature can examine the smallest lottery details and vote on lottery business operations.
 (In what other business would those opposed to the business' existence be permitted a vote on business operations?)
 And if the public does not approve of the way a lottery is run, they have recourse at the ballot box and the ultimate sanction of refusing to buy tickets.
 Those who claim that lotteries are not regulated are really complaining that the regulators have made decisions they don't agree with.

-If the states cannot be trusted to regulate lotteries because they make a relatively small amount of money on them (an average of 1/2 of 1 percent of the state budget) it follows that they should not be allowed to make their own tax policy as well.
+If the states cannot be trusted to regulate lotteries because they make a relatively small amount of money on them (an average of half of 1% of the state budget) it follows that they should not be allowed to make their own tax policy as well.